seanpierce/passman/README.md

 # PassMan

+## This is a personal project, please don't use this IRL

 <img src="assets/pill-2.0.0.svg">

 PassMan is a super simple, Python-based **pass**word **man**agement console application.
 Data is managed using Peewee ORM and stored in a Sqlite3 database.